Fear Anger Uncertainty Hopelessness Loneliness

 Step 3: Communicate effectively

-With communication, be a teammate, be kind, and be persistent.
-Listening is an important part of communication and remember, communication is a 2 way street.
-You want a provider that hears you out and listens to your concerns, but you also want to listen to your provider or nurse when they give you an explanation as to why a medication or treatment might not be a great option for you.
+Listening is an important part of communication.
+Remember, communication is a 2 way street.
+You want a provider that hears you out and listens to your concerns, but you also want to listen to your provider or nurse.
+This may be difficult when they explain why a medication or treatment might not be a great option for you, but it is important.

 Take notes, and really make sure you understand your treatment plan, if you don’t – ask for clarification.
 Medical terminology can be difficult to understand, don’t be afraid to ask your healthcare provider or nurse explain something in a different way if you’re not understanding the information.